 Credit: Richmond-Times Dispatch

 The debate over so-called “bridge fuels” among Democrats also continues to rage, particularly with fracked natural gas, as clear differences between the candidates again were highlighted.
 Among those on stage, Senators Kamala Harris, Elizabeth Warren, Cory Booker, and Bernie Sanders have called for total bans on fracking.
 Some candidates were called out, as was former HUD Secretary Julian Castro who was asked about his role in expanding fracking in San Antonio while he was mayor there.
 Vice President Biden, seemingly with the electoral votes of Pennsylvania, a fracking state, in mind, said that he would oppose fracking on public lands, but that he did not support a nationwide ban.
 This issue may prove to be one of the most important dividers between the candidates.
 Natural gas currently provides roughly 35 percent of electricity in the US and is projected to produce the majority of electricity in the country by 2050.
 Gas pipeline infrastructure continues to expand and threaten communities across the country, such as with the Atlantic Coast and Mountain Valley Pipelines, opposed by the RCC and other environmental organizations.

-— Mackay Pierce is the Campus and Communications Manager for the Rachel Carson Council
+— Mackay Pierce is the Associate Director and Campus and Communications Manager for the Rachel Carson Council